 Presented below is the birth name popularity of Dion for boys.
-Dion was first listed in 1960-1969 and reached its peak position of #420 in the U.S. during 1970-1979, but is not listed at the moment.
+Dion was first listed in 1960-1969 and reached its peak position of #420 in the U.S. in the 1970s, but is not listed at the moment.
 (2014 Birth Statistics)

 Dion▼ is alike in pronunciation to Dain, Dan▼, Dann, Dean▲, Deen, Den, Deyn, Doan, Don▼, Donn▼ and Dunn.
 Other recommended similar baby names are Dilon, Dima, Dino▼, Diot, Dixon, Dom, Eion, Lion, Rion, Sion and Zion▲.
 These names tend to be less frequently used than Dion.